ppy/osu-wiki/wiki/Tournaments/CFC/3/en.md

 4. The lower roller will ban first, the higher roller will pick first.
    - FreeMod is forced mod, meaning every player has to use at least one mod.
    - Tiebreaker is not forced mod but you may choose a mod.
-   - Eligible mods for FreeMod and Tiebreaker are Easy, Flashlight, Hard Rock and Hidden.
+   - Eligible mods for FreeMod and Tiebreaker are Easy, Flashlight, HardRock and Hidden.

 [flag_BE]: /wiki/shared/flag/BE.gif
 [flag_CA]: /wiki/shared/flag/CA.gif